One of the 100 people who shaped our world!

-Paul Simon is a member of the Rock and Roll Hall of Fame, both as half of the folk-singing duo Simon and Garfunkel and also as a solo artist.
-In 2006, Time magazine called him one of the one hundred people who shape our world.
+Paul Simon is a member of the Rock and Roll Hall of Fame, both as half of the folk-singing duo Simon & Garfunkel and also as a solo artist.
+In 2006, Time magazine called him one of the one hundred people who shaped our world.

 However, he has created some incredible songs that never became massive hits.
 Tenderness is such an example.

 Tenderness is not just an awesome song, it’s a proper test for understanding musical harmony as seemingly every trick in the book has been applied here!